-355 Beacon was designed and built ca. 1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses (353-355 Beacon).
+355 Beacon was designed and built in 1869-1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses (353-355 Beacon).
 At about the same time, he also designed and built a third house at 351 Beacon.

 On August 23, 1870, 355 Beacon was purchased from Frederick Pope by attorney George Bancroft and his wife, Sarah G. (Farley) Bancroft.
 They previously had lived at 5 Shawmut Avenue.